HpLatitude/AssesmentBackend/README.md

 }

 Deployment
-This API is deployable on cloud platforms like AWS.
+This API is deployable on cloud platforms like render.com.

+Render is a cloud platform that offers a suite of services to simplify the deployment, scaling, and management of web applications and services.

 Contributing
 Contributions to this project are welcome.
 Please follow the standard fork-and-pull request workflow.